sakshine108/valaya/README.md

 Removes a file from the cloud. `file_path` is the path of the file you want to delete.

 #### `nimbus.quota()`
-Returns a tuple with the total amount of storage you have used so far in bytes, and the maximum amount of storage you have in bytes.
+Returns a tuple with the total amount of storage you have used so far in bytes, the maximum amount of storage you have in bytes, and the total amount of storage you have used so far in the day.

 #### `nimbus.change_pwd(new_pwd)`
 Changes your Nimbus account password to `new_pwd`.

 # More Info

-* There is a maximum quota of 20 GB
+* There is a maximum quota of 15 GB
-* You can only upload and download a total of 20 GB per day
+* You can only upload and download the amount of your maximum quota per day

 # Feedback